WilsonkwSheng/tour_api/assessment_timing.md

   - cors (to enable the API request to be made)
   - active_model_serializer (to enable more than tour details returned to endpoint)
   - customers tour lists endpoint (realized the customer needs a way to view all tour and did not prepare an endpoint for it)

+# Remaining enhancements

+- Allow tour to upload multiple images (Missed out this one)
+- Update readme and instructions for setup
+- Seed data
+- Upload the images to cloud service